-Some researchers believe that people who don’t respond to alcohol’s sedative effects as much as others are at a heightened risk of developing an alcohol use disorder.
+Some researchers believe that people who don’t respond to alcohol’s sedating effects as strongly as others are at a heightened risk of developing an alcohol use disorder.
 They drink more to compensate for the fact that they don’t immediately feel anything, increasing their chances of experiencing the negative side effects.
-Alcohol overdose, or alcohol poisoning, can cause even more severe depressant effects, including: inability to feel pain, toxicity, unconsciousness, and possibly even death.
+Alcohol overdose, or alcohol poisoning, can cause even more severe Depressant effects, including an inability to feel pain, unconsciousness, slow and irregular breathing, cold, clammy, and blue skin, and possibly even death.
 These reactions additionally depend on how much an individual consumes and how quickly.

 Alcohol impacts the brain in a variety of ways.
-The substance binds to receptors for gamma-aminobutyric acid (GABA), which is a neurotransmitter responsible for producing feelings of calmness and sedation, as well as the suppression of breathing and heart rate.
+The substance binds to receptors for gamma-aminobutyric acid (GABA), which is a neurotransmitter responsible for producing feelings of calmness and sedation as well as the depression of the central nervous system that causes suppression of breathing and heart rate.
 Alcohol also inhibits glutamate, resulting in memory loss and other impaired brain functionality.
-In addition to effecting GABA and glutamine, alcohol releases dopamine — the neurotransmitter chemical responsible for pleasure.
-This causes people to drink even more in an attempt to increase those feel good feelings that dopamine produces.
+In addition to affecting GABA and glutamine, alcohol releases dopamine — the neurotransmitter chemical responsible for pleasure and reward.
+This causes people to drink even more in an attempt to increase those feel-good feelings that dopamine produces.

-However, as more alcohol is consumed, more depressant effects will develop.
-As an individual continues drinking and more alcohol enters the system, it impairs judgement, vision, and alertness; dulls the senses; affects concentration; and slows down reaction time.
+However, as more alcohol is consumed, more Depressant effects will develop.
+As an individual continues drinking and more alcohol enters the system, it impairs judgment, vision, and alertness; it dulls the senses, affects concentration, and slows reaction time.